AvolitesLtd/TitanManual/websitev2/versioned_docs/version-12.0/patching/changing-the-patch.md

 -   You can set the same legend for multiple fixtures by selecting a group of fixtures after pressing <Keys.SoftKey>Set Legend</Keys.SoftKey>.

--   You can change the User Number for the fixture using the \[User Number\] softkey on the <Keys.SoftKey>Set Legend</Keys.SoftKey> menu.
+-   You can change the User Number for the fixture using the <Keys.SoftKey>User Number</Keys.SoftKey> softkey on the <Keys.SoftKey>Set Legend</Keys.SoftKey> menu.
 User Numbers are used when selecting fixtures from the keypad theatre-style.

 -   You can automatically allocate User Numbers for multiple fixtures by